 What am I going to see ?

-You can expect up close and personal interactions with Pacific gray whales!
+You can expect up close and personal interactions with Pacific grey whales!
 San Ignacio Lagoon is also home to a variety of bird species including nesting ospreys and egrets.

 When should I go?